emilsjolander/StickyScrollViewItems/README.md

 So this ends up with 4 different ways to tag a view as sticky resulting is slightly different behaviour `android:tag="sticky"` `android:tag="sticky-hastransparancy"` `android:tag="sticky-nonconstant"` and `android:tag="sticky-hastransparancy-nonconstant"`.

 If you want to add a shadow drawable below the stuck items, you must declare a namespace to find the shadow attributes `xmlns:whatever="http://schemas.android.com/apk/res-auto"`.
+Usually you do this in the root layout element in you layout.xml file.
 You can then specify the shadow drawable with `whatever:stuckShadowDrawable=""` and the shadow height with `whatever:stuckShadowHeight=""` in xml.
-Note that the default shadow height is 10dip.
+Note that when left unspecified, the default shadow height is 10dip.
 ```xml
 <StickyScrollView xmlns:android="http://schemas.android.com/apk/res/android"
 	xmlns:whatever="http://schemas.android.com/apk/res-auto"